Fractures of the forearm, elbow and clavicle

 I’ve fractured my arm, elbow or collar bone.
 What should I do?

 The first step is an examination followed by an x-ray.
-You may have had an x-ray already so bring this with you if possible.
+You may have had an x-ray already so bring this with you if possible to your appointment at the private hand surgery.
 We can discuss next steps.

 Will I need surgery?

 This will depend of the position of the bones.
 If everything is well aligned, it might be possible to treat the injury without surgery.
 This might mean a plaster, splint or even just a sling.
 If the fragments have moved into a poor position, surgery might be needed.

 If I do need surgery, does it have to be done immediately?

 No, most surgery can be safely done any time in the first 2 weeks following the fracture while still achieving an excellent result.